jkang1643/OliveLandingPage/README.md

 # Olive Landing Page
 by Joseph Kang

 A beautiful, animated landing page for the Olive Mediterranean Christian App.
-Created by Joseph Kang
+Created by Joseph Kang and made in 2025.

 ## Features